Christmas is a time when most of us joyfully leave our good intentions at the door (glass of bubbly and Ferrero Roche at 10.30am, anyone?)

 Now let’s imagine you see uncle Bob slumped in the corner after Christmas dinner and you suddenly realise you don’t know the words for “uncle” or “drunk”.
 Going through this thought process is valuable as it helps you to identify gaps in your knowledge.
 Then, if you get chance, you can quickly look the word up on your smartphone.

-One advantage of this method is that new information is learned through familiar situations and emotional connections, which has been shown to make things easier to remember.
+One advantage of this method is that new information is learned through familiar situations and emotional connections, which makes things easier to remember.
 Phrases relating to real-life situations, like “uncle Bob is drunk again” are far more likely to stick in your head compared to boring sentences found in textbooks.

-In this case, you can place the emphasis not on learning new information, but on learning to express your ideas by organising what you already know into utterable sentences.
-This is one of the biggest challenges people face when learning to speak a second language, so having a simple technique that allows you to practice this skill is invaluable.
+In this case, you can practice organising the words and grammar you already know into meaningful sentences.
+Building sentences is a key skill for speaking a second language, so having a simple technique that allows you to practice is invaluable.